o-Erebus/Dogs-and-Cats-CNN-Prediction-Model/README.md

 ## Results

-After training the model, you can visualize the training and validation accuracy/loss using the provided graphs.
-These graphs are generated using Matplotlib.
+After training the model, you can analyze the results by referring to the graphs generated within the notebook.
+These graphs typically include:

+Training and validation accuracy over epochs.
 ![image](https://github.com/o-Erebus/Dogs-and-Cats-CNN-Prediction-Model-/assets/134832151/5ffd3b90-263d-456d-979f-aac069235d97)

+Training and validation loss over epochs.
 ![image](https://github.com/o-Erebus/Dogs-and-Cats-CNN-Prediction-Model-/assets/134832151/bc4a03cd-c88d-46dd-b3cf-7a03c2258cc9)

+You can interpret these graphs to understand the training progress and the model's performance on the training and validation datasets.
+Additionally, you can visualize any custom evaluation metrics or results specific to your project.

 ## License